 - Cook the noodles according to the directions on the packet.
 Transfer them to a large bowl and cut them into smaller pieces using kitchen shears.
 Set aside.

 - Make the dressing: Add the tamari, maple syrup, lime zest and juice, ginger, and red chili pepper to a small bowl, or a jar with a lid.
 Mix well to combine.
-Add the toasted sesame oil, and sesame oil and whisk or shake well.
+Add the toasted sesame oil and sesame oil, if using, and whisk or shake well.
+Or add water to taste.

 Notes